-Morgan Poliquin, P.Eng., a qualified person under the meaning of National Instrument 43-101 and the President, Chief Executive Officer and Director of Almaden, has reviewed and approved the technical contents in this MD&A. On January 31st, 2013, Almaden announced the results of preliminary scoping-level metallurgy as well as the maiden National Instrument 43-101 compliant Mineral Resource Estimate on the Ixtaca Zone of its 100% owned Tuligtic Gold-Silver Project Mexico.
+Morgan Poliquin, P.Eng., a qualified person under the meaning of National Instrument 43-101 ("NI 43-101") and the President, Chief Executive Officer and Director of Almaden, has reviewed and approved the technical contents in this MD&A. On January 31st, 2013, Almaden announced the results of preliminary scoping-level metallurgy as well as the maiden NI 43-101 compliant Mineral Resource Estimate on the Ixtaca Zone of its 100% owned Tuligtic Gold-Silver Project Mexico.
 These results are summarized in the Highlight and Tuligtic Property sections of this MD&A report.
-As required by NI 43-101 Almaden, on March 15th, 2013 Almaden filed a Technical Resource Containing the results of preliminary scoping-level metallurgy performed by Blue Coast Research Ltd, and reviewed and summarised by Dr. Andrew Bamber, P.Eng., as well as the maiden National Instrument 43-101 compliant Mineral Resource Estimate on the Ixtaca Zone of its 100% owned Tuligtic Gold-Silver Project Mexico performed by Giroux Consultants Ltd. The report is authored by Kris Raffle, P.Geo. of APEX Geoscience Ltd., Gary Giroux, M.A.Sc., P.Eng. of Giroux Consultants Ltd. and Dr. Andrew Bamber, P.Eng. of MineSense Ltd. all of whom act as independent consultants to the Company, are Qualified Persons as defined by National Instrument 43-101").
+As required by NI 43-101, Almaden filed on March 15th, 2013 a Technical Report containing the results of preliminary scoping-level metallurgy performed by Blue Coast Research Ltd, and reviewed and summarised by Dr. Andrew Bamber, P.Eng., as well as the maiden NI 43-101 compliant Mineral Resource Estimate on the Ixtaca Zone of its 100% owned Tuligtic Gold-Silver Project Mexico performed by Giroux Consultants Ltd. The report is authored by Kris Raffle, P.Geo. of APEX Geoscience Ltd., Gary Giroux, M.A.Sc., P.Eng. of Giroux Consultants Ltd. and Dr. Andrew Bamber, P.Eng. of MineSense Ltd. all of whom act as independent consultants to the Company, are Qualified Persons as defined by NI 43-101.